 There are exceptions to this general rule, though.
 The nursing home cannot contract with a medical provider or other contractor while ignoring evidence that the contractor is engaging in careless, reckless, and/or harmful behavior.
 For example, a nursing home that receives several credible complaints that a particular medical contractor is harming residents or is not devoting reasonable care and attention toward his or her duties cannot ignore these reports and expect to escape liability.

 If a medical contractor has caused your loved one injury at a nursing home, further investigation may be needed in order to determine if the nursing home can also be held responsible.
 The presence of one or more of the following factors may suggest the nursing home bears some responsibility for your loved one’s injuries, including:

 - Repeated complaints or concerns raised by residents or others about the level of care provided by the contractor;

 - Revocation or suspension of professional licenses held by the contractor – especially when those suspensions or revocations are related to trustworthiness and/or the contractor’s ability to competently perform his or her job;

 - The nursing home providing specific instructions or directions to the contractor (typically, contractors are permitted to perform their duties in a reasonable manner, as the contractors see fit).

 When to Contact a Costa Mesa Elder Abuse Attorney

 Your loved one’s and family’s ability to recover financial compensation following a nursing home-related injury incident may depend on how quickly legal counsel can be retained so that important records and evidence can be preserved and an investigation commenced.
 The experienced elder abuse team at Case Barnett Law can help you take decisive action following a loved one’s injuries.
-Contact Case Barnett Law at (949) 861-2990, or contact the firm online for assistance with your loved one’s elder abuse case today.
+Contact the experienced Orange County personal injury attorney team at Case Barnett Law at (949) 861-2990 or contact the firm online for assistance with your loved one’s elder abuse case today.